Skip to main content

 Create a Monitor

 Before you can send events, you need to create a monitor.
 A monitor is a container for tracking production events and their evaluations.
+In this example, the evaluations in the monitor will leverage a file as context, which will need to be uploaded first.

 Tip: You can also create a monitor via the DeepRails API Console.